FRRouting/frr/doc/user/pim.rst

    Source Group.
 The keyword `fill` says to fill in all assumed data for test/data gathering purposes.

+.. index:: show ip mroute [vrf NAME] count [json]
+.. clicmd:: show ip mroute [vrf NAME] count [json]

+   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for a specific vrf.

-.. index:: show ip mroute count
+.. index:: show ip mroute vrf all count [json]
-.. clicmd:: show ip mroute count
+.. clicmd:: show ip mroute vrf all count [json]

-   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes.
+   Display information about installed into the kernel S,G mroutes and in addition display data about packet flow for the mroutes for all vrfs.

+.. index:: show ip mroute [vrf NAME] summary [json]
+.. clicmd:: show ip mroute [vrf NAME] summary [json]

+   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for a specific vrf.

-.. index:: show ip mroute summary
+.. index:: show ip mroute vrf all summary [json]
-.. clicmd:: show ip mroute summary
+.. clicmd:: show ip mroute vrf all summary [json]

-   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel.
+   Display total number of S,G mroutes and number of S,G mroutes installed into the kernel for all vrfs.

 .. index:: show ip pim assert
 .. clicmd:: show ip pim assert